 Any records related to child protection are kept in an individual child protection file for that child (which is separate to the pupil file).
-All child protection records are stored securely and confidentially and will be retained for 10 years after the pupil's date of birth, or until they transfer to another school.
+All child protection record |P a g e are stored securely and confidentially and will be retained for 10 years after the pupil's date of birth, or until they transfer to another school.